julson/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## Improvements for the Future

 More training data, especially recovery data, would probably help in making the model smarter in navigating turns.
 I haven't included any dropout in the model, but it's something that I can play around in the future too.
-And of course, successfully incorporating track 2 data would help in making the model more robust
+And of course, successfully incorporating track 2 data would help in making the model more robust.

 ## The Case of Track 2